astrotars/stream-flutter/README.md

 And that's it!
 We now have a fully functioning mini social network.

 ## Final Thoughts
 Flutter and Stream make it straightforward to build a cross-platform mobile application leveraging activity feeds.
 Both come with a ton of functionality out of the box.
 If you're looking for an alternative to React Native, Flutter is a great choice.
-Calling native code is simple with platform channels, which it allows us to use all the great libraries Stream has provided us.
+Calling native code is simple with platform channels, which allows us to use all the great libraries Stream has provided us.